Skip to main content

 " You are fighting a sword with a knife?"

-" No Ajabde."
+" No, Ajabde."
 He stopped. " I pray you never have to fight as long as I am there."
-His words made her stop as well as she nodded " I know I will never need to fight with you around.
-But when you fight with me you will have to sort it out with the sword."
+His words made her stop as well, and she nodded, " I know I will never need to fight with you around.
+But when you fight with me, you will have to sort it out with the sword."
 She smiled.
 "Done!"
 He agreed.

 Kunwar Shakti came into the arena and was stunned to see them there.
 Ajabde quickly picked up her dupatta and put it on her face.

 " Bhai...
 How do you know that?
 Where were you hiding?"
-Pratap scrutinized him.
-Ajabde walked away embarrassed.
+Pratap scrutinised him.
+Ajabde walked away, embarrassed.

 " Behind that pillar!"
 He answered as he got a pat from Pratap.

-Back in Chittorgarh, Rani Dheerbai was writing an apology letter to Udai Singh hoping to be invited back for the sagaai.
-She had to clean up her mess before it was too late and the Samant Putri won.
+Back in Chittorgarh, Rani Dheerbai was writing an apology letter to Udai Singh, hoping to be invited back for the sagaai.
+She had to clean up her mess before it was too late, and Samant Putri won.

 Popular posts from this blog